The Tasmanian endemic Maugean skate (Zearaja maugeana) is listed as endangered under both Tasmania’s

 Need for conservation action

 skate is known only from Macquarie Harbour and Bathurst Harbour, on Tasmania’s remote west coast.
-However, the status of the population in Bathurst Harbour has long been uncertain, with only four individuals ever found.
+However, the status of the population in Bathurst Harbour has long been uncertain, with only four individuals ever caught from this location.

-Recent research by the Institute of Marine and Antarctic Studies (IMAS) shows that the species now survives only in Macquarie Harbour.
-The reason for the skate’s disappearance in Bathurst Harbour is not known.
+Recent research by the Institute of Marine and Antarctic Studies (IMAS) shows that Macquarie Harbour is now considered to hold the sole remaining viable population of the species.

-monitoring shows that the remaining skate population in Macquarie Harbour has also declined significantly in recent years, including a likelihood that a significant proportion of the population may have died during 2018 and 2019.
+monitoring shows that the remaining skate population in Macquarie Harbour has also declined in recent years, including a likelihood that a significant proportion of the population may have died during 2018 and 2019.
 There are also signs of decreased breeding success for the remaining population.
-An additional risk is genetic in-breeding due to small population size.

 Together, these factors suggest that the species faces a high risk of extinction, that every skate is now important to the survival of the species, and that urgent conservation actions are required to stabilise and recover the skate’s population.